7 Delicious Fruits You Should Try In Brunei [Including Durian]

 Taste And Appearance

 A durian’s taste might be the most debated of all the world’s popular fruits.
 Durian often causes a love-it-or-hate-it impression on the first encounter - both in terms of smell and taste.
 A durian’s size always stands out in a market.
 It has a hard, thorny exterior (“duri” means thorn in Old Malay).
-Expect the exterior’s color to range from olive green to light brown.
+The exterior’s color can range from olive green to light brown.
 The edible pulp of the interior will always be a shade of yellow.

-Some people interpret the taste of durian to be sweet and rich, while others find it very foul and intolerable.
+Some people interpret the taste of durian to be sweet and rich, while others find it foul and intolerable.
 However, as with all fruits, there are factors which can affect taste, including the level of ripeness.
-Peak durian season occurs during summer months (between June and August) and during the shorter winter season of November and December.
+Peak durian season occurs between the summer months (June to August) and during a shorter winter season of November and December.

 Durian exterior